The Future of Magazines

 There are a slew of magazine blogs that provide a ton of insight and data on the industry on a very timely basis.
 Here are a few:

-(i) Industry veteran Bob Sacks, aka BoSacks, has a fine website and offers there a free subscription to his thrice a day newsletter which captures key articles on the magazine industry from diverse sources.
+(i) Industry veteran Bob Sacks, aka BoSacks, has a very Bob Sacks type of website and offers there a free subscription to his thrice a day newsletter which captures key articles on the publishing industry from diverse sources.

 (iv) The best Canadian magazine blog I know of is called “Canadian Magazines,” offering “News, views and reviews of the Canadian magazine industry.”
 It’s thorough and insightful, whether you’re interested in just the Canadian market or have international concerns.